nikaera/flutter_hooks_lint/README.md

 ## Contribution 🎁

 Thanks for your interest!
-PR are welcomed!
+PR are welcomed! 🙌
+I would be delighted if you could translate the documentation into natural English or add new lint rules!

+The project setup procedures for development are as follows:

 1. Fork it ( https://github.com/nikaera/flutter_hooks_lint/fork )
 2. Create your fix/feature branch (git checkout -b my-new-feature)
 3. Install Melos ( `dart pub global activate melos` )
 4. Set up the project and run the test ( `melos bs` )
-5. Add a test each time you make a modification.
+5. Add a test each time you modify
 6. `4.` it is possible to check the operation by executing the command ( `melos bs` )
 7. Commit your changes (git commit -am 'Add some feature')
 8. Push to the branch (git push origin my-new-feature)